Updated By Teckwrap Craft On August28, 2024

 Here are some things you need to remember about permanent vinyl:

-Fact #1: It’s Permanent and It Sticks for a Long Time
+Fact #1: It’s Permanent And It Sticks for A Long Time

 If you stick permanent vinyl on walls and try to remove it, the wall paint may get damaged.
 The same thing goes for sticking permanent vinyl on glass windows or wood signs.
 So if you want vinyl decals on your wall, and use permanent vinyl, make sure that you have no plans to remove it in the future.